Piano Recital: Vadym Kholodenko

 9. Étude-tableau in D major, op.39/9

-The culmination of op.39 is in the last piece, with its flashing chains of chords: Vadym Kholodenko had full control over his keyboard touch, even in the strongest ff: very virtuosic music (even though Kholodenko makes the listener forget about the technical challenges!).
-But despite the technical demands: Kholodenko managed to play out the lyrical , pictorial, atmospheric aspects, too—truly in the sense of a study-picture!
+The culmination of op.39 is in the last piece, with its flashing chord chains.
+Vadym Kholodenko had full control over his keyboard touch, even in the strongest ff.
+For sure, it’s very virtuosic music!
+Even though Kholodenko makes the listener forget about the technical challenges!
+However, despite the technical demands, Kholodenko managed to play out the lyrical, pictorial, atmospheric aspects, too.
+He did so truly in the sense of a study-picture!

-As encore, Vadym Kholodenko played another one of Rachmaninoff’s Préludes: op.32 No.5 in G major (Moderato): a wonderful, serene, calm, contemplative piece.
-I found it to be singing, melodic, atmospheric, almost reminding me of a “Song without Words” by Felix Mendelssohn Bartholdy (1809 – 1847)!
+As encore, Vadym Kholodenko played another one of Rachmaninoff’s Préludes: op.32 No.5 in G major (Moderato).
+That’s a wonderful, serene, calm, contemplative piece.
+I found it to be singing, melodic, atmospheric.
+It almost reminding me of a “Song without Words” by Felix Mendelssohn Bartholdy (1809 – 1847)!

 Conclusion & Summary

-Vadym Kholodenko not only proved to be very sensible, diligent and masterful in composing the recital program, but the same holds true for the shaping, the structuring of each individual piece.
+Vadym Kholodenko proved to be very sensible, diligent and masterful in composing the recital program.
+However, the same holds true for the shaping, the structuring of each individual piece.
 At all times, the musical flow remained harmonious and organic.
 He was forming impressive, large phrasing arches.

-At the same time, he never appeared to try exposing the virtuoso: mastering the technical challenges is the solid basis for his performance, not the purpose of his playing, let alone something he would try showing off.
+At the same time, he never appeared to try exposing the virtuoso.
+Mastering the technical challenges is the solid basis for his performance, not the purpose of his playing.
+It certainly isn’t something he would try showing off.
 Also, his posture at the instrument is inconspicuous, arms and hands remain relaxed, his fingers appear to caress the keys.
 Kholodenko avoids big physical gestures, anything that might look like pure show.
-He even barely appears to take notice of the presence of an audience, rarely ever seeks eye contact with people in the hall.
+He even barely appears to take notice of the presence of an audience.
+He rarely ever seeks eye contact with people in the hall.